gsass/pretty.bike/content/packing_list.md

 ## Hauling it
 Thankfully, people have needed to carry crap on their bicycles since forever, so there’s plenty options for doing it.
 Here are the ones I’ve seen work.

 *...actually before we go there, let me stop you and say **absolutely do not try to do this ride in a backpack**.
-Hydration sack mini-backpacks are fine but unless you want to well and truly enter the next level of chafing, blistering, and body acne, stay the absolute whoo-hah away from that Jansport you're eyeing.
+Hydration sack mini-backpacks are fine, but unless you want to well and truly enter the next level of chafing, blistering, and body acne, stay the absolute whoo-hah away from that Jansport you're eyeing (unless you're attaching it to your rack/bike basket somehow).
 I will have no sympathy if you try to backpack this ride.
 None.
 Do not do this.
 Anyway,*

 **Panniers!** For road rides on a bike that can easily fit regular-style racks on the back/front you really can’t beat some damn panniers.
 I like Axiom Stormfronts, Koki grocery panniers, and Ortliebs.
 Those all cost tall money, so I would also check with REI/Craigslist for deals.
 REI will apparently let you rent some gear; idk if panniers are included.
 If you want to be cute, you can go for four matching Swift panniers, and we will all Insta your bike instead of ours and call it a day.